PhilRW/reviews/content/posts/2024-03-09/index.md

 ### Reliability

-A couple of times I noticed water had leaked through one of the joints, but they have never failed to make ice.
+A couple of times I noticed a small amount of water had leaked through one of the joints, but they have never failed to make ice.
 So I could call them 100% reliable.

 ### Durability